-The Massachusetts Department of Public Health (MDPH), Bureau of Environmental Health (BEH) has received calls regarding bed bugs in office settings.
-As bed bugs continue to be a concern nationally, the MDPH/BEH anticipates being involved in infestations occurring in offices.
+The Massachusetts Department of Public Health (MDPH), Bureau of Climate and Environmental Health (BCEH) has received calls regarding bed bugs in office settings.
+As bed bugs continue to be a concern nationally, the MDPH/BCEH anticipates being involved in infestations occurring in offices.

 Unfortunately, the prevalence of bed bugs in the hotel industry and in multi-unit housing across the United States has become much more common.
 Bed bugs are becoming an increasing problem in many cities and towns.
 This may be because more people are traveling out of the country to places where bed bugs are a problem.
 Public health and housing officials have encountered bed bug infestation in both single and multi-family housing units.
 In the past few years, there have also been reports of bed bugs in the workplace in the United States.
 MDPH has provided recommendations for addressing infestation in office settings.
 Fortunately, the MDPH recommended methods to address these isolated incidents have been successful in eradicating the presence of bed bugs.